-Possip Reporting Team Lead, Amanda Richards, writes about teacher retention trends she is seeing from the 21-22′ school year pulled from our Possip Pulse Checks.
+Former Principal and Possip Reporting Team Lead, Amanda Richards, writes about teacher retention trends she is seeing from the 21-22′ school year pulled from our Possip Pulse Checks™.

 Trends from Teacher Feedback Comments

 The great news is that we have both the data and the means to hear from staff members through Possip.
-This can assist to make big improvements in teacher sustainability and retention.
+This can assist in making big improvements in teacher sustainability and retention.
 We wanted to share some of these “retention alarms” more broadly.
 We hope this can shed light on how teachers are feeling and why we believe focusing on teacher sustainability is important.

 After analyzing over 4,000 staff comments from this school year, here are some big trends: